brettz9/pegjs/README.md

 The action is a piece of JavaScript code that is executed as if it was inside a function.
 It gets the match results of labeled expressions in preceding expression as its arguments.
 The action should return some JavaScript value using the `return` statement.
-This value is considered match result of the preceding expression.
+This value will be treated as the match result of the preceding expression.
 The action can return `null` to indicate a match failure.

 The code inside the action can access all variables and functions defined in the